addyosmani/backbone-fundamentals/index.md

 });
 ```

 Go ahead and insert the code in app.js.
 Next stop is a new view for our Library collection.
-This view is a bit complicated than the earlier BookView:
+This view is a bit more complicated than the earlier BookView:

 ```javascript
 var LibraryView = Backbone.View.extend({